Prior Enterprise Services Agreement

 11.4.
 Refunds.
 In the event of a termination by Customer under Section 11.2.2, Provider shall provide Customer a refund in proportion to the portion of the Subscription Plan Term remaining after such termination for any fees paid in advance for Software or services not yet rendered.
 Provider will not be required to refund any fees paid pursuant to this Agreement except as specifically set forth herein.

 12.1.
-Entire Agreement; Amendment.
-This Agreement sets forth the entire agreement between Provider and Customer.
-This Agreement (including any Sales Orders) shall not be amended, altered, or changed and no provision hereof shall be waived except by written agreement signed by both Parties or, in the case of a waiver, by the Party waiving compliance.
+Entire Agreement; Waiver.
+This Agreement sets forth the entire agreement of the Parties and supersedes and cancels all previous written and oral agreements, communications and other understandings relating to the subject matter of the Agreement (including, with respect to the subject matter hereof, any non-disclosure or confidentiality agreement previously entered into between the Parties).
 The waiver of any breach or default of this Agreement will not constitute a waiver of any subsequent breach or default and will not act to amend or negate the rights of the waiving Party.

 12.2.
 Assignment.
 Neither Party shall assign any of its rights, obligations, or licenses hereunder without the prior written consent of the other Party; provided, however, that either Party may assign this Agreement and its rights and obligations hereunder to a successor of such Party by way of merger, consolidation or acquisition of all or substantially all of the assets or business of such assigning Party so long as such successor remains bound by the terms of this Agreement.